 Vitamin D Deficiency Associated With Greater Rates Of Cesarean Sections

 Researchers from Boston University School of Medicine (BUSM) and Boston Medical Center (BMC) found that pregnant women who are vitamin D deficient are also at an increased risk for delivering a baby by caesarean section as compared to pregnant women who are not vitamin D deficient.
 These findings currently appear on-line in the Journal of Clinical Endocrinology & Metabolism.
+At the turn of the 20th century, women commonly died in childbirth due to \"rachitic pelvis\" rickets of the pelvis.
+While rickets virtually disappeared with the discovery of vitamin D, recent reports suggest that vitamin D deficiency is widespread in industrialized nations.

 Over a two-year period, the researchers analyzed the relationship between maternal serum 25-hydroxyvitamin D [25(OH)D] and the prevalence of primary caesarean section.
 In total, 253 women were enrolled in this study, of whom 43 (17 percent) had a caesarean section.
 The researchers found that 28 percent of women with serum 25(OH)D less than 37.5 nmol/L had a caesarean section, compared to only 14 percent of women with 25(OH)D greater than 37.5 nmol/L.

+Women should go for the broccoli when the relish tray comes around during holiday celebrations this season.
 While it has been known for some time that eating cruciferous vegetables, such as broccoli, cauliflower, and cabbage, can help prevent breast cancer, the mechanism by which the active substances in these vegetables inhibit cell proliferation was unknown — until now.

 Scientists in the UC Santa Barbara laboratories of Leslie Wilson, professor of biochemistry and pharmacology, and Mary Ann Jordan, adjunct professor in the Department of Molecular, Cellular, and Developmental Biology, have shown how the healing power of these vegetables works at the cellular level.
 Their research is published in this month\'s journal Carcinogenesis.